Undergraduate minors: art; art history

 ARTH:1030 Themes in Global Art3 s.h.

 Key themes in art from a global perspective; propaganda and power, social functions of art, word and image, ritual and body decoration, artistic exchange, religion.
-GE: Literary, Visual, and Performing Arts; Values, Society, and Diversity.
+GE: Literary, Visual, and Performing Arts; Values and Culture.

 ARTH:1040 Arts of Africa3 s.h.